LearnOnDemandSystems/docs/lod/quick-starts/linux/sample-resource-template.md

-# Copy sample Reource Template into your lab
+# Copy sample Resource Template into your lab

 1. Click anywhere in the sample instructions below to copy the sample Resource Template to your clipboard.